147.9 kb - PDF

-Samaritans have launched new, confidential support lines for health and social care workers and volunteers based in England and Wales
+Samaritans offers free, confidential support lines for health and social care workers and volunteers based in England and Wales.

 The support lines are run by Samaritans and all calls are answered by trained Samaritans volunteers, who provide confidential, non-judgmental support.